- Driven by privacy concerns and/or the urge to access geo-restricted content, users tend to combine Popcorn Time with VPNs a lot.

 In order to address this, we provided the list of possible solutions below.
 If you’re having a hard time running VPN and Popcorn Time together, make sure to check them out and give us your feedback.

-How to address VPN issues with Popcorn Time
+How can I fix VPN issues with Popcorn Time?

 For that purpose, we advise you to just free roam through the available servers and find the one which works for you.
 If even that isn’t sufficient for the issue resolution and the two just won’t work together, make sure to follow the additional steps.